vyastreb/FDTransportCode/README.md

 + It takes as input a gap field $g$.
 + It analyzes its connectivity and removes isolated islands and checks for percolation (whether a flow problem can be solved).
++ It dilates non-zero gap field to properly handle impenetrability of channels, it allows not to erode the domain for flux calculation.
 + It applies an inlet pressure $p_i=1$  on one side $x=0$ and an outlet pressure $p_0=0$ on the opposite side $x=1$ and uses periodic boundary conditions on the lateral sides $y=\{0,1\}$.
 + It constructs a sparse matrix with conductivity proportional to $g^3$.
 + The linear system of equations is solved by a direct (`pardiso_spsolve`) or an iterative solver (CG with AMG preconditioner).
++ Total flux is properly computed.

 ## Usage